Skip to main content

 10. Customer intelligence

-Customer success managers need to have the insight and an unrivaled ability to understand customer needs.
-They need to understand each customer’s unquie needs to provide a personalized experience as well as larger customer trends to improve the overall experience.
+Customer success managers must have an unrivaled ability to understand customer needs and spot larger trends.
+These insights enable them to provide a personalized experience for each client and make changes that improve the overall customer experience.

-According to Glassdoor, the estimated total pay for a customer success manager is $90,965 per year in the United States area, with an average salary of $68,189 per year.
-Salary depends on geographic region.
+According to Glassdoor, the estimated total pay for a customer success manager is $157,000 per year in the United States, with an average base salary of roughly $93,000 per year.
+The salaries for CSMs vary depending on several factors, such as the region, the company’s vertical, and the candidate’s prior experience.

-The estimated total pay for a Customer Success Specialist is $65,855 per year in the United States area, with an average salary of $44,632 per year, according to Glassdoor.
+Glassdoor data shows the estimated total pay for a customer success specialist is $91,000 per year in the United States area, with an average base salary of approximately $64,500 per year.

-Glassdoor found that the estimated total pay for a senior customer success manager is $113,194 per year in the United States area, with an average salary of $86,471 per year.
+Glassdoor found that the estimated total pay for a senior customer success manager is $177,000 per year in the United States area, with an average base salary of about $105,000 per year.

 Related stories